-Our 52-acre property is entrenched amid the Tongass National Forest on 2,770-square-mile Prince of Wale Island’s craggy west coast.
-Here, nutrient-rich spring runoff and a confluence of ocean currents attract millions of bait fish, which feed vast populations of halibut, lingcod, and rockfish—as well as the extraordinary annual returns of king and silver salmon.
-These seasonal salmon runs have long inspired commercial fishermen, including those who founded our forebearer, the record-setting Waterfall Cannery, in 1912.
+Our 52-acre property is surrounded by the Tongass National Forest on our 2,770-square-mile island’s craggy west coast.
+Here, nutrient-rich spring runoff and a confluence of ocean currents attract millions of bait fish, which in turn feed vast populations of halibut, lingcod, and rockfish—as well as the extraordinary annual returns of king and silver salmon.

 Of course, those wily salmon know exactly why they converge along our shores each summer.
-They’re bulking up for an epic journey to their spawning grounds—rivers and creeks in Washington and Oregon, and the 14,000 miles of wild waterways that course through Prince of Wales Island and throughout the Tongass.
+They’re bulking up for their inland journey to their spawning grounds—rivers and creeks in Washington and Oregon, and the 14,000 miles of wild Alaska waterways throughout the Tongass.

-Established by Presidents Teddy Roosevelt and Calvin Coolidge in the early 1900s—today the largest forest in the U.S. at 17 million acres—the Tongass is the world’s second largest rainforest (after the Amazon), and claims even greater distinction for its richness as an ecosystem.
-A vibrant tangle of spruce and cedar, conifers and hemlock trees, mushrooms, berry brambles, and mulchy layers of decaying plants known as muskeg, it boasts the greatest density of organic matter on the entire planet.
+Established by Presidents Teddy Roosevelt and Calvin Coolidge in the early 1900s—at 16.7 million acres, the largest national forest in the U.S.—the Tongass is the world’s second largest rainforest (after the Amazon), and claims as much or more distinction for its richness as an ecosystem.
+A vibrant tangle of spruce and cedar, conifers and hemlock trees, mushrooms, berry brambles, and mulchy layers of decaying plants known as muskeg, it’s said to have the greatest density of organic matter on the entire planet.

-Not surprisingly, such a massively healthy habitat supports jaw-dropping wildlife.
-At Waterfall Resort Alaska, not only do we share our shores with thriving populations of fish, humpback whales, orcas, puffins, and otters, but we also share our densely wooded acres with black bears, bald eagles, minks, herons, Sitka black-tailed deer, and more.
+Not surprisingly, such thriving habitat supports jaw-dropping wildlife.
+At Waterfall Resort, not only do we share our shores with vast populations of fish, humpback whales, orcas, otters, crabs, starfish, murrelets, and puffins, but we also share our densely wooded acres with black bears, bald eagles, bats, minks, Sitka black-tailed deer, and more.